In

 Paul Kletzki, Rudolf Kempe and Hans Swarowsky.

-Jenner became a professor at the "Wiener Musikhochschule", he conducted
+1969, at the age of 40, Alexander Jenner became a professor at the

-piano competitions and judicated at various competitions: Beethoven
+he judicated at various competitions, Beethoven (Vienna), Tchaikovsky

-Schubert (Dortmund) and Schumann (Zwickau), and the Hamamatsu Competiton
+and Schumann (Zwickau), and the Hamamatsu Competiton and other contests

-and other contests organized in Munich, Tokyo, Cologne, Petria, Sydney
+organized in Munich, Tokyo, Cologne, Petria, Sydney and Nagoya.
+He

-to Alexander Jenner he told me about the role of Marcel Prawy in regards
+I talked to Alexander Jenner, he told me about the role of Marcel

-to the Remington recordings and he confirmed: "Yes, I only made two
+Prawy regarding the Remington recordings and he confirmed: "Yes, I

-list and it deserves mention of the rather recent recordings of Bartók's
+styles.
+It also deserves mention of the recordings of Bartók's

 Piano Concertos Nos.
 2 and 3, released on Compact Disc.